solo-io/glooctl/README.md

 {"name":"vhost1","routes":[{"request_matcher":{"path_exact":"/bar","verbs":["GET","POST"]},"single_destination":{"upstream":{"name":"my-upstream"}}}],"metadata":{"resource_version":"226902","namespace":"gloo-system"}}
 ```

-If you want to get details of a specific Virtual Host, you can use
+If we want to get details of a specific Virtual Host, we can use
 `get` command with the name of the virtual host.
 It returns
-the result as YAML, but you can use `output` flag to get JSON.
+the result as YAML, but we can use `output` flag to get JSON.

 ```
 glooctl virtualhost get vhost1